Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 the instructions below, you will be on one of the login nodes.
 This is the starting point for many tasks such as running programs and data management.

-!!! hint "Using ssh key pair"
+!!! hint "Using SSH key pair"

-    We recommend to create an ssh key pair by following the [instructions here](../access/ssh_login.md#before-your-first-connection).
+    We recommend to create an SSH key pair by following the [instructions here](../access/ssh_login.md#before-your-first-connection).
-    Using an ssh key pair is beneficial for security reasons, although it is not necessary to work with the ZIH HPC system.
+    Using an SSH key pair is beneficial for security reasons, although it is not necessary to work with the ZIH HPC system.

 === "Windows 10 and higher/Mac/Linux users"